Infineon/Code-Examples-BT-SDK-for-ModusToolbox/20721_readme.txt

     PUART RX/TX signals are shared with SWDCK and SWDIO.
 Remove RX and TX jumpers on J10 when using SWD.
 PUART and SWD cannot be used simultaneously on this board unless these pins are changed from the default configuration.
+    CYW920721B2EVK-03: HW debugging is not supported on this board.

 Downloading application to kit
 ------------------------------
 If you have issues downloading to the kit, follow the steps below -
 - Press and hold the 'Recover' button on the kit.
 - Press and hold the 'Reset' button on the kit.
 - Release the 'Reset' button.
 - After one second, release the 'Recover' button.